 Qustodio is an internet custodian.

 It keeps a record of everything your child does on his smartphone.
 It also works on Kindle in case you were looking for such an app.
-Further, this app has a panic button built-in which your child can use in case he is in some situation where he needs your help.
+Further, this app has a panic button built-in, which your child can use in case he is in some situation where he needs your help.
 Hence you can call it a dual-purpose app.

 MinorMonitor has built-in features to protect your child from accessing any obscene content.
-If you do not have much time to manually consider what websites/apps you child must not access, you can get this app and let the app do the work.
+If you do not have much time to manually consider what websites/apps your child must not access, you can get this app and let the app do the work.

 MinorMonitor also protects the cyberbullying of all kinds.

 Locategy would be your best bet when you need a mechanism that does not block certain apps from your child’s phone entirely but can control how long they can use those apps.
 For example, you would not want your child to spend too much time on Facebook.
-With this app, you can access your child’s location in real time.
+With this app, you can access your child’s location in real-time.

 Also, you can access a child’s location from the past four days.
 This makes it an excellent app for parents who don’t want to check their child’s activity daily but would like to do it every 3-4 days.

 When choosing the right parental control app, make sure that you understand the app well.
-Some apps work better in website versions while the other work better on phones.
+Some apps work better in website versions while the other works better on phones.
 Keep in mind how you would be accessing the controls.

 Also, keep your login information hidden from your kids.
 You might think of them as kids, but teens are smart these days.
-Also, keep updating the parental control app that you regularly choose, so that you are aware of the latest app updates.
+Also, keep updating the parental control app that you regularly choose so that you are aware of the latest app updates.